NachoPal/dry_i18n/README.md

 With this Gem you'll be able tu reuse i18n key translations, avoiding in this way to repeat yourself.

+Basically you just need to wrap the key you want to reuse with the markup '@[key]' If the key you are reusing has interpolations, you just need to add a coma and pass a hash with the interpolation values '@[key,{foo: foo, bar: bar}]'

 ###Some examples of use:

 1.- Basic reuse